yaakam/omakub-mj-robs/README.md

     wget -qO- https://raw.githubusercontent.com/akitaonrails/omakub-mj/master/boot.sh | bash

 And follow the instructions on screen.

+Pay attention because this procedure will install [Atuin - Magic History](https://atuin.sh/), and it will prompt you to either register or login.

 ## Contributing to the documentation